Marketing Concepts Resourceful

 We then have the self-actualization needs that can bring you a unique and unusual status that very few people can enjoy.
 Not all can become Steve Jobs or Bill Gates, who are rare achievers.
 Most people battle for physiological needs, fewer safety needs, lesser esteem, and still lesser self-actualization. so that why we have to know about the Marketing Concepts and marketing key concepts

 A want stems from deficiency.
 In marketing jargon, wants to mean need plus the ability to pay.
 Needs are more than wants.
 For instance, you are likely to have an extra pizza for your family, if the second one comes at half the price when you order the first.
 Wants are chosen from needs.
 Everybody may say: “I want this, I want that.”
 Both wants and needs are countless.
 But their extent needs to be controlled.

 But there are differences between needs and wants.
 Needs are food, clothing, and shelter.
 But when the needs are converted to wants, the options multiply.
-Food may include bread, burgers, mutton, bacon, ham and so on.
-The shelter could mean a bungalow, cottage, farmhouse or a trailer.
-Clothing would include shirts, trousers, denim, skirts, wrap-around, hot pants and many others.
+Food may include bread, burgers, mutton, bacon, ham, and so on.
+The shelter could mean a bungalow, cottage, farmhouse, or trailer.
+Clothing would include shirts, trousers, denim, skirts, wrap-around, hot pants, and many others.

-When a need arises, wants crop up, and then follows the demand.
-It’ a situation where an individual has the need for a product and the means to pay for it.
+When a need arises, wants crop up, and then follow the demand.
+It’s a situation where an individual has the need for a product and the means to pay for it.